Contrast-Security-OSS/docs/content/installation/setup/configuration/DistributedConfiguration.md

 This process varies based on your operating system.
 You must install:

 * Tomcat 7 (Contrast recommends Tomcat 7.0.61)
-* TeamServer supported Java as shown in our [System Requirements](installation-setup.html#contrast-reqs)
+* Supported versions of Java, as shown in [System Requirements](installation-setup.html#contrast-reqs)

 ### Prepare and configure the application server